Language: EN

 • The object that triggered the event (sender)

 • An object that contains data related to the event (TEventArgs).
-Usually, TEventArgs is a class that inherits from EventArgs and may contain additional information about the event.
+Usually, TEventArgs is a class that inherits from EventArgs and can contain additional information about the event.

-Therefore, the functions that subscribe to the Event would have the following form,
+Therefore, the functions that subscribe to the Event would look like this,

 Although events are not exclusive to the User Interface, it is one of the main uses of events.

-Let’s see how we could subscribe a function to the Click Event of a User Interface button.
+Let’s see how we could subscribe a function to the Click Event of a button in the User Interface.

 Button button = new Button();

-This example shows how to use Events outside the scope of the user interface.
+This example shows how to use Events outside the user interface scope.
 For example, creating an alarm that triggers an event when activated.

 public class Alarm